 SCSL remains in need of recurring funding to cover annual database license renewal costs and to provide for continual enhancement of DISCUS content.
-For fiscal year 2008, the agency was able to add ten new databases for DISCUS; this was only accomplished because of (Library Services and Technology Act) funds.
-LSTA has been used to supplement the deficit for annual database license renewal increases.
-However, this continual and gradual reversal to use of more and more federal funds for database purchases is eroding the amount of available LSTA dollars the Agency is able to offer public libraries seeking additional support.
-Additionally, with the budget cuts given this year, the DISCUS program will suffer a significant cut to the available resources and databases.
+For fiscal year 2009, the agency had to cut several databases from DISCUS due to budget constraints.
+Funds from the Library Services and Technology Act (LSTA) were used to supplement the DISCUS program.
+However, this continual and gradual reversal to use more federal funds for database purchases is eroding the amount of available LSTA dollars the Agency is able to offer public libraries seeking additional support.
+The budget cuts suffered in FY09 and expected for FY10 impact the DISCUS program significantly and impact the resources of our state.
+Additionally, the large funding cut sustained by PASCAL made reliance on DISCUS products even more important this year.